List of The Inbetweeners characters: Rachel

 Rachel is Carli's best friend who is disdainful of Simon for his embarrassing obsession with her.
 She plays a main role in the episode "Night Out in London" where Will attempts to "pull" her in a London nightclub when he is amazed that she likes him enough to speak to him.
 However, she goes for another boy.
-Rachel is seen in numerous other episodes in the other series as well, mostly with Carli, although does not feature prominently in any of them.
+Rachel is seen in numerous other episodes in the other series as well, mostly with Carli and often making disparaging remarks about Simon, although she does not feature prominently in any of them.